thegamecracks/thegamecracks.github.io/docs/python/asyncio_threading.rst

 done towards :pep:`703`.
 For most of Python's lifetime, it lived with a lock that prevented the Python interpreter from executing more than one bytecode instruction at a time across threads.
-This meant that true parallelism with pure-Python code couldn't be achived via multi-threading, so users that needed this had to look towards other alternatives like multi-processing which brings the overhead of :abbr:`IPC (inter-process communication)`, or C-extensions that release the GIL but take more effort to maintain
+This meant that true parallelism with pure-Python code couldn't be achieved via multi-threading, so users that needed this had to look towards other alternatives like multi-processing which brings the overhead of :abbr:`IPC (inter-process communication)`, or C-extensions that release the GIL but take more effort to maintain